Jurors issue guilty verdicts in Last Call murder case

 YOUNGSTOWN

-Jurors late Friday issued guilty verdicts on murder and a gun specification for Johnny Ray Wallace III following his trial.
+Jurors late Friday issued guilty verdicts on murder and a gun specification for Johnny Ray Wallace III after his trial.

 As in the first trial, prosecutors said Brown was shot in the restroom of the bar and presented witnesses who said they saw Brown go in the restroom and Wallace go in after him.
 No one else was seen leaving or going in.
 After a shot was fired, Wallace was seen coming out of the restroom.